patrickfan/AGFormer/README.md

 # AGFormer: Adaptive Spatiotemporal Graph Informed Transformer for Multi-Reservoir Inflow Forecasting

 AGFormer is a graph-based spatiotemporal forecasting framework designed to capture basin dynamics through a local--spatial--temporal hierarchy.
-As illustrated in Figure~\ref{fig:workflow}, the pipeline consists of four sequential stages:
+The pipeline consists of four sequential stages:

 * (i) a shared feature extractor that maps raw inputs to latent node embeddings (local representation),
 * (ii) an adaptive graph module that performs message passing to incorporate inter-reservoir context (spatial interaction),